mschoettle/website/docs/blog/posts/2025/migrate-wordpress-posts-markdown.md

     The type of post is in the `wp:post_type` element in the exported XML.
     By default, the script migrates the post type `post` (blog posts).
-    If you have other kinds of posts that you want to migrate you can adjust the script.
+    If you have other kinds of posts that you want to migrate you can adjust the `MIGRATE_POST_TYPE` constant.

     ??? example "migrate_blogposts.py"